trl-lab/SQaLe-Text-to-SQL-Generation/README.md

 Composable pipeline for curating large-scale text-to-SQL corpora by extending database schemas, synthesising natural-language questions, and validating SQL programs with LLMs.

+The dataset can be accessed under [trl-lab/SQaLe-text-to-SQL-dataset/](https://huggingface.co/datasets/trl-lab/SQaLe-text-to-SQL-dataset/) on Hugging Face Datasets.

 ## Highlights
 - Automates schema growth, question generation, SQL synthesis, and quality annotations.
 - Runs locally or on Slurm clusters with GPU-backed vLLM inference.